-

 Programme monitoring is the routine tracking of the key elements of programme/project performance through proper data systems, regular reporting and surveillance systems, as well as service delivery point observation and beneficiary surveys / spot-checks.

 Programme evaluation is the episodic systematic examination of the outcomes of a program against its stated objectives.
 Grant-specific mid-year and final evaluations are not part of the Global Fund’s funding model; however, the grant’s performance is thoroughly evaluated at predefined intervals (twice a year for Core and High Impact countries, and once a year for Focused countries).
-Moreover, the Global Fund often fund or co-fund disease-specific program reviews whereby the grant’s performance and contributions in the disease response are also evaluated.
+Moreover, the Global Fund often funds or co-funds disease-specific program reviews whereby the grant’s performance and contributions in the disease response are also evaluated.
 Also, the grant may become part of a thematic evaluation commissioned by the Global Fund in a sample of countries.
-Considering the above, the Global Fund grants typically do not fund evaluations commissioned by UNDP, although there may be exceptions.
+Considering the above, the Global Fund grants typically do not fund evaluations commissioned by UNDP.